 You’ve Recovered

 If you no longer have a disability, you might not qualify for disability benefits.
-The Social Security office will periodically check on your condition to confirm that you’re still unable to return to work due to your injury or illness.
+The Social Security office will periodically check on your condition to confirm that you still can’t work due to your injury or illness.
 If Social Security determines that you no longer have physical or mental limitations, they might deny your claim or cease sending payments.
 However, even if you have recovered, if you were disabled for 12 or more consecutive months, you may be entitled to a “closed period” of benefits.
-If you recover while your claim is pending make sure you ask for a closed period.
+If you recover while your claim is pending, ask for a closed period.

 Prior Denial

-If you previously applied for benefits for the same time period and your application was denied, you’ll likely get denied a second time if you try to file again.
-Instead of filing another claim, your best option is to file an timely appeal if you get a denial.
-In some instances a new application for a later onset of disability might be advisable.
+If you previously applied for benefits for the same period and your application was denied, you’ll likely get denied a second time if you try to file again.
+Instead of filing another claim, your best option is to file a timely appeal if you get a denial.
+Sometimes, a new application for a later onset of disability might be advisable.
 Get an attorney’s advice about this.

 Missed Consultative Examination